department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/health-content/destigmatizing-language-in-substance-use.md

 At VA, we use language that reflects how we provide treatment and support to Veterans with substance use disorders:

-- We recognize people as human beings first and not as someone defined by their problems or conditions.
+- We recognize people as human beings first and not as defined by their problems or conditions.
 - We know that people have problems but are not themselves the problem.
-- We show support and understanding for people who have substance use problems.
-We don't use negativity, punishing attitudes, or blame.
+- We show support and understanding for people who have substance use problems, rather than negativity, punishing attitudes, or blame.
 - We recognize substance use disorder as a serious condition and not a choice or “habit.”

 ## Substance use: Language to use and avoid